marwan-elgendy/react-native-mobile-flashcard/README.md

 # Introduction
 This is a mobile flash cards app made with React Native.
 You can create new card decks and add cards to it.

+This application works on both Android and IOS, and has been tested on Android.

 ---
 # Installation